Hey y’all, Tiffany here, with a free printable for you to do resurrection eggs with your kids!

-This Easter egg hunt was given to us as a gift from someone in our ward (church congregation) to use for Easter during the COVID-19 quarantine.
+This Christ-centered Easter egg hunt, commonly known as Resurrection Eggs, were given to us as a gift from someone in our ward (church congregation) to use for Easter during the COVID-19 quarantine.
 It was a hit with our kids, and I wanted to share it with y’all.

-This Easter egg hunt is not based on candy, but rather symbols of the Savior’s death and Resurrection.
+These Resurrection Eggs – Christ Centered Easter Egg Hunt is not based on candy, but rather symbols of the Savior’s death and Resurrection.
 Here’s what you’ll need:

 - 12 plastic Easter eggs numbered 1-12.
 Egg #6 will need to be bigger.

-- 12 New Tesatment scriptures cut into strips (use the free printable below)
+- 12 New Testament scriptures cut into strips (use the free printable below)

 - 12 tokens to go in each egg with the corresponding scriptures

 - 1: 3 dimes